Ancurio/mkxp/README.md

 ## What doesn't work (yet)
 * Movie playback
 * wma audio files
-* Creating Bitmaps with sizes greater than the OpenGL texture size limit (around 16384 on modern cards)^
+* Creating Bitmaps with sizes greater than the OpenGL texture size limit (around 16384 on modern cards).^

 ^ There is an exception to this, called *mega surface*.
 When a Bitmap bigger than the texture limit is created from a file, it is not stored in VRAM, but regular RAM.
 Its sole purpose is to be used as a tileset bitmap.
 Any other operation to it (besides blitting to a regular Bitmap) will result in an error.
+Pokemon Essentials uses its own code for rendering tilemaps, and can be modified to avoid this limit.